morismm99/PowerAutomate/MS Teams App Request Notification/README.md

 # MS Teams App Request Notification

-Do you want to use your own app request process/form for requests to unblock app in MS Teams?
+Do you want to use your own app request process/form for requests to unblock apps in MS Teams?
 If so, this would allow you to create something like an MS Form and redirect users to fill it out which can kick off a Power Automate cloud flow to send notifications via Teams or drive further automation.

 In the Teams Admin Center, [a Teams Admin can modify the default setting to receive user requests on your custom webpage.](https://learn.microsoft.com/en-us/MicrosoftTeams/user-requests-approve-apps#modify-the-default-setting-to-receive-user-requests-on-your-custom-webpage)